Lentanta/obsidian-vault/Notes.md

 Provider -> FCM -> Android
 ## Buffers
 ---
-An array of bytes, one byte is 8bit (0-255 or 256 character)
+An array of bytes, one byte is 8bit (0-255 or 256 characters)
 ## Stream
 ---
-Stream is a flow o
+Stream is a flow of data separated into small chunks